ProjectOrangeBox/Orange2023/readme.md

 ---

-index.php - All requests enter through front controller.
+index.php - All requests enter through the front controller.
-Application.php - Bootstraps environment and container.
+Application.php - Bootstraps the environment and container.
 Input.php - Captures request data.
 Router.php - Matches URI + method to a route (not shown above but critical).
 Dispatcher.php - Calls the controller action.